Description of the walk

 Between Milford Beach and Takapuna Beach the route crosses private property.
 Owners have permitted this.
 Please respect the environment and the privacy of local residents, and do not trespass on private property outside the route.

-The Milford-Takapuna walk is best at low tide, as the rocks are exposed and the path is dry.
+The Milford-Takapuna walk is best at low tide as the rocks are exposed and the path is dry.
+Check the tides on the MetService website.

 1 hour 30 minutes